-Our school has a positive and caring environment and we expect children to adopt ‘The St George’s Way’.
+Our school has a positive and caring environment and we expect children to adopt the vision of ‘The St George’s Way’.

 This aims to encourage children to have the self discipline, thinking and communication skills to enable them to take responsibility for their own education and become lifelong learners.